passaloutre/tqqq/README.md

 tqqq_volatility.py is the main idea

-tqqq_optimizer.py is dumb and needs work (or it has served its purpose and we can just ignore it)
+!!!!2021-04-22!!!!
+Fixed backtesting model and bad news
+The model was using today's indicator to know whether to buy or sell today, but you can't know today's indicator until after today!
+Obviously if you know today's closing price before buying at todays opening price, you can turn $1k into $1M pretty easily I fixed it to use yesterday's indicator to buy/sell today, and, predictably, it does worse.
+Worse than just HODLing TQQQ, but better than HODLing regular QQQ.
+It does avoid pants-shitting drops like late 2018 or early 2020, where you lose half your money in a month but it is overconservative during some long rises, missing out on gains that overcome the drops

+We need to find a way to be a little riskier on the rise and a little tighter on the drops.

+Possibilities:
+- averaging into positions rather than simple on/off
+- test it with just a trailing 20% stop loss, still need to find the right buy trigger
+- hedging with TMF or SQQQ (see bogleheads below)
+- simpler moving-average calculations

+More bad news: NASDAQ dropped like 3% in half an hour today after Biden announce raising capital gains taxes !!!!!!!!!!!!!!!!!!

 TODO
-1. I'd like to find a way to eliminate the single-day holds
-   * they rarely seem to make any money
-   * they're a lot to keep up with if manually trading
-     - brokers that offer APIs for trading (etrade, robinhood) require 2FA, so automated trading isn't 100% automated
-     - automating 1000s of dollars in a risky investment just makes me nervous anyways
-   * you can get in trouble for trading too many times in a single week
-   * we could maybe weed them out by analyzing the historical data
-     - e.g. maybe single-day holds are more likely to occur after many recent holds
-     - maybe they're more likely to pop up after long downturns?
-     - if we find a pattern, we could filter them out
-   * smaller par1 and par3 lead to shorter average hold times
-     - it might be worth looking into whether TQQQ and VXN need different MACD parameters
-     - larger par1 and par3 minimize gainz :(
-2. Maybe it's better to find someone else who has already come up with a backtesting model
-   * I see several out there, but I'm not sure how to incorporate my indicators
-     - they mostly seem to be aimed at buying/holding long-term, not active trading
-   * it shouldn't be hard to make a simple model, it only needs
-     - each day look at indicators from previous day close, determine if buy/sell
-     - buy/sell at today's open price
-     - keep up with how much $$$ in account, how many shares, and share value
-   * it might be worth testing against regular QQQ as well
-3. Might be good to modularize the algorithm and the backtesting model rather than one script?
+1. Might be good to modularize the algorithm and the backtesting model rather than one script?
-4. Would love to deploy to a web server to send me daily emails with graphs and shit
+2. Would love to deploy to a web server to send me daily emails with graphs and shit
-5. The strategy could be enhanced (and definitely up the danger factor) buying SQQQ when selling TQQQ
+3. The strategy could be enhanced (and definitely up the danger factor) buying SQQQ when selling TQQQ
    * SQQQ attempts to INVERSE TRIPLE QQQ (i.e. QQQ down 1%, SQQQ up 3%)
-7. STRETCH GOAL: STOCK TRADING DART BOARD
+4. STRETCH GOAL: STOCK TRADING DART BOARD

 Further Inspiration